harid1023/Two-tier-Flask-mongoDb-deployment/README.md

 1.4 Our application is accessible on port <public-ip>:5000
 ![Screenshot (328)](https://github.com/ghulk123/Two-tier-Flask-mongoDb-deployment/assets/104766246/595e6ff3-5cf5-4619-b4fb-d277f59a3d53)

-# 2. Our second task is to setup Kubernetes Cluster (Kubeadm)
+# 2. Our second task is to setup Kubernetes Cluster (Kubeadm):
+Create two instances one for control and other as a worker node on AWS EC2

 2.1 Run the following commands on both the master and worker nodes to prepare them for kubeadm.
 ```